meeroslav/missing.manual/libs/local-plugin/README.md

-# gatsby-plugin
+# local-plugin

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build gatsby-plugin` to build the library.
+Run `nx build local-plugin` to build the library.